Contact Officers (Entry Level)

 Please note: the Evidence of Achievement section will not be visible until the employment section has been completed.

-Once you have submitted your application our Recruitment Team will shortlist candidates and invite successful candidates to attend a Familiarisation Event/Assessment Centre, the dates of which are to be confirmed.
+Once you have submitted your application, our Recruitment Team will shortlist candidates and invite successful candidates to attend an familiarisation event and assessment.

-We are aiming to ensure candidates are posted onto training course dates which are currently available in August and September this year with a view to starting in role by October 2019.
+We are aiming to ensure candidates are posted onto training course dates, which are currently available in July, September and November 2020

 Positive Action Recruitment